muganga-charles/OOP/Lecture8/readMe.md

 # Lecture 8
-This consists of one class.
+This consists of one class;
 ### collections.java